 4. Jurisdiction based upon this section.
 Only causes of action arising from acts enumerated herein may be asserted against a defendant in an action in which jurisdiction over him is based upon this section.

-5. another service not affected.
-Nothing contained in this section limits or affects the right to serve any process in any other manner now or hereafter provided by law.
+5. another service is not affected.
+Nothing in this section limits or affects the right to serve any process in any other manner now or hereafter provided by law.

 [fn1] 19-A M.R.S.A. § 1551 et seq.